TiberiusBR/webscrap/README.md

 ## Installing

+Download the files and type

+    `npm i`

-Download the files and type "npm i" with your favorite CLI.
-Run it by typing "node server.js"
+with your favorite CLI.
+Run it by typing

+    node server.js

 ___